wp-plugins/tabby-responsive-tabs/readme.txt

 = Can I change the responsive breakpoint from the default 767px? =

-Yes, you'll find where that is set in the CSS.
-Refer to the answer above about using custom css.
+Yes, you can see where that is set in the plugin's CSS.
+Refer to the answer above about using custom css to use a custom value.

 This value can also be set using the Tabby Responsive Tabs Customiser plugin's admin panel.